 What this means for small businesses

-The first wave of value will not be "let the agent run the company."
-It will be small browser tasks that a person hates doing and can easily review.
+The first wave of value will be small browser and file tasks that a person hates doing and can easily review.

 That is enough.
 A weekly two-hour admin loop becomes a 10-minute review.
 A lead researcher turns scattered pages into a source-linked brief.
 A website QA pass returns screenshots and exact repro steps.

-The agent should save attention, not hide the work.
+The agent should save attention while keeping the work visible.